Makistos/playlistcat/README.md

 *Catalog and explore your YouTube Music playlists*

-A desktop application that fetches YouTube Music playlists and displays them in a sortable table format.
-Available in both GUI (PyQt6) and CLI versions.
+A desktop application that fetches YouTube Music playlists and displays them in a sortable table format using a modern PyQt6 GUI interface.

 ## Features